jaminthorns/environment/docs/keyboard_setup.md

 - Lighting

-  - Change the backlight effect to `REACTIVE_MULTIWIDE`
+  - Change the backlight effect to Reactive Multiwide`

+  - Change the speed to `63`

   - Change the backlight color to `#CEFF22`